When it comes to buying kitchen appliances, the question often comes down to this: what's the difference between a food processor and a blender?

 Differences Between Food Processor vs Blender

-But, those are really the only similarities.
+But, those are the only similarities.
 They perform quite differently due to their bowl shapes and the way the blades spin.

 A food processor has a wide, flat mixing bowl and comes with a variety of blade attachments.